SomyaAggarwal1209/password-manager/README.md

 2. Enter the website URL, email or username, and password for the account you want to save.
 3. Click on the "Add" button to save the login credentials.
 4. To generate a strong password, click on the "Generate Password" button and the generated password will be copied to your clipboard automatically.
-5. To search for a saved password, enter the website URL and click on the "Search" button.
+5. To search for a saved password, enter the website name and click on the "Search" button.